 It’s important that you make the phone calls yourself, as they will want to chat to you about your qualifications and interest in the course.

 If, after careful consideration you decide you’d like an alternative to uni, there are loads of other options available!

 A foundation degree or Higher National Diploma (HND)?

-Becoming an apprentice means you’ll get you direct experience in the industry you want to work in and pay a wage, all while working towards a recognised qualification.
+- Becoming an apprentice means you’ll get you direct experience in the industry you want to work in and will get paid a wage, all while working towards a recognised qualification.
 If you do well you could even progress to a higher apprenticeship, which involves degree-level study.

-You could choose to approach a college or sixth form that offers resits.
+- If you had specific grades in mind then there is the opportunity to resit your A Levels.
 You could then use the time to also get a part-time job or work experience to boost your CV and UCAS application for next year.